pkp/authorRequirements/README.md

 ## Installation

 Install this as a "generic" plugin in OJS or OMP.
 The preferred installation method is through the Plugin Gallery.
-To install manually via the filesystem, extract the contents of this archive to a `authorRequirements` directory under `plugins/generic` in your OJS or OMP root.
+To install manually via the filesystem, extract the contents of this archive to an `authorRequirements` directory under `plugins/generic` in your OJS or OMP root.

 ## Configuration